-- 2. Select a file in .pem, .cer, .crt or .der format and click on Add. - 3.
-Add the addresses of the distribution point(s) for the certificate revocation list (CRL).
-For more information, refer to the section Setting the CRL distribution points. - 4.
-If you renew firewall certificates via SCEP or EST, associate an SCEP or EST server with the certification authority in the Certificate renewal tab. - 5.
-After the authority has been declared, you can change it or check its usage by scrolling over the name of the authority in the table to display the action icons in the Certificate status column.
+- 2. Select a file in .pem, .cer, .crt or .der format and click on Add. - Add the addresses of the distribution point(s) for the certificate revocation list (CRL).
+For more information, refer to the section Setting the CRL distribution points. - If you renew firewall certificates via SCEP or EST, associate an SCEP or EST server with the certification authority in the Certificate renewal tab. - After the authority has been declared, you can change it or check its usage by scrolling over the name of the authority in the table to display the action icons in the Certificate status column.

-You can also add a new authority during the configuration of a VPN topology, during the selection of the authentication method, by clicking on Add an authority.
+You can also add a new authority during the configuration of a VPN topology, during the selection of the authority.